openquantumhardware/qick/emulator/README.md

 This compares the firmware config's recorded `qick` version against your installed `qick` version.
 It's informational, not fatal, on its own — but if you do hit a `KeyError` during `QickConfig` init, it's the first thing to check.

 ### How `qick_emu_config.json` is built (and why there's no generator script)

+**This subsection is entirely optional and only matters if you want to *change* what the emulator models.** QICK is designed around the ZCU216 board with the QICK box analog front-end — that's the reference hardware, and `qick_emu_config.json` already models (a reduced subset of) exactly that.
+For normal use — the tutorials, testing your own programs, CI — there is nothing to configure here; skip this subsection.

+It's included for the rare case where you specifically want the emulator to represent *different* hardware.

 `qick_emu_config.json` is **hand-written**, not derived automatically from a board's bitstream.
 Its own `_comment` field says as much: it was manually adapted from a real ZCU216 `soc.get_cfg()` dump, then trimmed down to only the IP blocks the Verilator testbench (`emulator/testbench/QICKEmu_harness.sv`, plus the fixed source list in `emulator/testbench/Makefile`) actually instantiates: